EnKrypt/arvind.io/src/pages/posts/adjusting-guitar-action-and-intonation/index.md

 If the line is not exactly straight and flat, continue making adjustments until it is.

-##### No matter what you've read on the internet, adjusting the truss rod **is** a perfectly valid way to adjust the action as it has a direct effect on the string height.
-Just because there are multiple ways to set the action doesn't mean that this is not one of them.
+##### While the above method is generally good enough for an approximation, the ideal way to check for relief is to to hold down a string on the first fret and the fret where the neck joins the body (around the 17th fret on a regular strat), and then checking the clearance between the string and the frets in the middle (around the 8th or 9th fret region).

 <h3 id="saddle" class="internal-link">Adjusting the saddle</h3>